 Alendronate, risedronate and ibandronate are oral medications taken either daily, weekly, or monthly, and the selection of one of these medications may depend on your other medical conditions and disease being treated.
-Typically, in the treatment of osteoporosis, alendronate is given 70mg by mouth once a week and risedronate is given by mouth 35 mg weekly or 150 mg monthly.
-Ibandronate is given orally 150 mg once a month.
+Typically, in the treatment of osteoporosis, alendronate is given 70mg by mouth once a week, and risedronate is given by mouth 35 mg weekly or 150 mg monthly.
+Ibandronate is given orally, 150 mg once a month.
 These medications have to be taken first thing in the morning on an empty stomach with an 8oz glass of water.
 Do not take it with other beverages.
 You must remain upright (sitting or standing—no lying down) for 30-60 minutes (depending on which of these medications you are prescribed) after taking the medication.
-Do not take any additional medications, beverages or food for 45-60 minutes after taking the medication.
+Do not take any additional medications, beverages or food for 30-60 minutes after taking the medication.
 Your doctor will discuss with you the duration of treatment that is recommended for you.
 With a low fracture risk, your doctor may recommend that you take alendronate for 5 years, followed by a drug holiday.

 Zoledronic acid is given as an infusion through a vein in your arm at your doctor’s office or at an infusion center.
 The dose is 5mg given once a year, with consideration given for discontinuing it (followed by a drug holiday) after 3 years if your fracture risk is low.

 Calcium and vitamin D are commonly recommended to be taken with these medications.

-Side effects to oral bisphosphonates include: muscle cramps/pain, pain with swallowing, heartburn, abdominal pain, nausea, headache, and/or rash.
+Side effects to oral bisphosphonates include: muscle cramps/pain, difficulty swallowing, heartburn, abdominal pain, nausea, headache, and/or rash.
 There is a rare risk of developing jaw or tooth pain, called osteonecrosis of the jaw.
 It is typically associated with trauma to the jaw (tooth extraction), history of malignancy and/or infections while on bisphosphonate therapy.
 It is recommended you have a good dental exam prior to starting these medications.
-Notify your doctor is you develop side effects to zoledronic acid include low blood pressure, dizziness, fatigue, headaches, muscle pain, weakness, GI symptoms (nausea and constipation), fever, and/or rash.
+Notify your doctor is you develop side effects to zoledronic acid include low blood pressure, dizziness, fatigue, headaches, muscle pain, weakness, gastrointestinal symptoms (nausea and constipation), fever, and/or rash.
 These side effects may last 1-2 days and up to 10-12 days after your infusion.